 - Evaluate the performance of available materials

-Our testing laboratories are fully UKAS accredited and enable fast analysis for a more cost-effective, time saving testing solution.
+Our on-site pop-up laboratories are UKAS & INAB accredited and enable fast analysis for a more cost-effective, time saving testing solution.

 Need more information on our aggregate testing services?
 Whether you need site testing or laboratory testing, or a complete list of the tests we provide, please complete your details and we'll be in touch.

 Below is a list of the aggregate tests we can perform from our UKAS and INAB accredited labs.
 Please note, this list is not exhaustive, and we can arrange speciality testing to suit your requirements.

 - Moisture Content

 - Sampling stockpiles of fine aggregates by hand